Thank you to everyone for an amazing

-Hours: Saturdays 9 am - 5 pm and Sundays 9 am - 4 pm for the majority of the festival, including the Arts & Crafts/Food Vendors.
-Get an early start, beginning at 7:00 am for all-you-can eat pancake and buckwheat cake meals at certain areas on Saturdays and Sundays.
+Hours: Saturdays 9 am - 5 pm and Sundays 9 am - 4 pm generally for the majority of the festival, including the Arts & Crafts/Food Vendors.
+Get an early start, beginning at 6 am for Mill Gap Ruritan Club maple doughnuts or 7 am for all-you-can eat pancake and buckwheat cake meals at certain locations on Saturdays and Sundays (see "Food" section below for specifics).

 Weather: Regardless of snow or rain or cold temperatures, Highland County welcomes visitors to enjoy the festival!
 March weather can be unpredictable, with snow on one day and sunshine the next.
 Highland County's mountain elevation means the temperature is often several degrees cooler than in the surrounding areas, so layers of warm clothing are recommended.
 Much of the festival activities and sugar camp experiences are outdoors, so boots or comfortable shoes are highly recommended.